leinonen/go-lisp/README.md

 ## Architecture

-Go Lisp is built with a modern, modular plugin architecture that provides clean separation of concerns and extensibility.
+GoLisp is built with a modern, modular plugin architecture that provides clean separation of concerns and extensibility.
 The core components include:

 ### Core Components
 - **Tokenizer**: Lexical analysis converting source code to tokens